The Cosmey-Parmelee Legacy Society

-Charitable Lead Trust: A trust created by the donor that provides an income stream to Calhoun for a specified term of years.
+Charitable Lead Trust: A trust created by the donor provides an income stream to Calhoun for a specified term of years.
 When the trust terminates, the principal goes to beneficiaries chosen by the donor.
 The donor does not incur income tax on the income stream paid to the School.
 The gift tax, on the principal passing the beneficiaries, is reduced or eliminated.

-Life Income Gifts (Charitable Remainder Trust or Charitable Gift Annuity): A trust or annuity created by the donor that provides an income to the donor's beneficiaries for a specified term of years.
-When the trust or annuity terminates, the principle is paid to Calhoun.
+Life Income Gifts (Charitable Remainder Trust or Charitable Gift Annuity): A trust or annuity created by the donor provides an income to the donor's beneficiaries for a specified term of years.
+When the trust or annuity terminates, the principal is paid to Calhoun.
 The donor receives an immediate income tax deduction for the value of the deferred gift of the principal to the School.

-Remainder in Real Estate: A gift of real estate (such as a home or a vacation home) that allows a donor to reserve the right to live in and use the property for the rest of his or her life.
+Remainder in Real Estate: A gift of real estate (such as a home or a vacation home) allows a donor to reserve the right to live in and use the property for the rest of his or her life.
 The donor receives an income tax deduction for the value of the deferred gift.
 Calhoun receives the property upon the donor's death.

 The material presented here is intended as general educational information on the topics discussed herein and should not be interpreted as legal, financial or tax advice.
 Please seek the specific advice of your tax advisor, attorney and/or financial planner to discuss the application of these topics to your individual situation.